Socialism in New Zealand: Communist offshoots

-After Mao's death, the CPNZ under the leadership if Richard Wolf and Harold Crook rejected the reforms introduced by Deng Xiaoping.
+After Mao's death, the CPNZ under the leadership of Richard Wolf and Harold Crook rejected the reforms introduced by Deng Xiaoping.
 Instead, they followed Albania, which was led by Enver Hoxha's Party of Labour of Albania.
 The leadership of the party believed that Hoxha was the only communist leader to keep "real" communism, but the group's determination to follow the narrowest path available alienated many of its supporters.
 The party gradually declined.
 Those CPNZ members who remained loyal to Beijing formed the Workers' Communist League, whose newspaper was called Unity.

 During the Cold War, the CPNZ, SUP, Workers Communist League and the Socialist Action League tried to influence the Labour Party, trade unions, and a range of popular issues like the anti-Springbok tour protests, the Māori biculturalism, and the anti-nuclear movement.

 Following the collapse of Albanian communism, the CPNZ adopted the Trotskyism it had once harshly condemned, and merged with a newer group known as the International Socialist Organization.
 The resultant party was called the Socialist Workers Organization.
 Later, however, many supporters of the International Socialist Organization withdrew from the new party, reestablishing their old group.
 As such, some see the Socialist Workers Organization (SWO) as a continuation of the old Communist Party.
 The SWO, known then as Socialist Worker, voted to dissolve itself in January 2012.

 Other groups continue to promote socialism as well.
 In the 2002 election, four candidates were put forward an umbrella group (known as the Anti-Capitalist Alliance) consisting of the Workers Party of New Zealand, the Revolution group, and other left-wing activists.
 The International Socialist Organization is also active at some universities.